• Skip to primary navigation

 Servings:6 Servings

-*Advance Prep - soak the peas overnight - but see notes in case you forget or prefer not to soak.*
+*Advance Prep - soak the peas overnight - see notes for no soak.*

 Ingredients